Azure/prometheus-collector/otelcollector/deploy/chart/prometheus-collector/README.md

      - KeyVault TenantId
      - Certificate Name (for each of the account's certificate (thats exportable with private key) that you uploaded to KeyVault in this step)

-- **Step 3** : Provide access to KeyVault using service principal Prometheus-collector will need a service principal and secret to access key vault and pull the certificate(s) to use for ingesting metrics into MDM account(s).
+- **Step 3** : Provide access to KeyVault using service principal or MSI Service Principal:
+        As one of the methods to fetch certificates from Azure Keyvault, Prometheus-collector needs a service principal and secret to access key vault and pull the certificate(s) to use for ingesting metrics into MDM account(s).
 For this purpose, you will need to create/use a service principal and do the following -
      - 3.1) Create a new service principal & secret (or) use an existing service principal with its secret
      - 3.2) For the KeyVault resource, grant 'Key Vault Secrets User' built-in role for your service principal (from step 3.1)
      - 3.3) Copy the service principal app/clientid & its secret
+    Managed Identity:
+        Prometheus collector also supports both User Assigned Managed Identity & System Assigned Managed Identity to access key vault and pull the certificate(s) to use for ingesting metrics into MDM.
+For this, you will need to grant access to the appropriate managed identity used by/in your kubernetes cluster(s) to the Azure Key Vault.
+Check [here](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-identity-access) for instructions how to grant access to an identity for your key vault.

 ## Install